 As an Enneagram Six, I’m hardwired for preparedness.
 When TSHTF, as we preppers like to say, I’m the one you want hiding out in the bunker with you.

 I laughed last week as people clawed each other’s eyes out for toilet paper.
-I stocked up three weeks ago when I first heard word of the virus making its way across the globe.
+Being the person that I am, I stocked up three weeks ago when I first heard word of the virus making its way across the globe.

 But no amount of doomsday survival can prepare a small business owner for the bottom dropping out overnight due to a completely unforeseen global event.
 This feels a little bit like 9/11, when an attack on a Tuesday spun us around so quickly and violently we couldn’t sort out which way was up anymore.
 Except on 9/11 I was 14, I didn’t have a business.
 The economic fallout of current events is relatively new territory for me.
 I’m a single-person shop, there are only so many hours in a day I can work.
 So my ability to diversify service offerings and work across different verticals is finite.
 I wish I could have been more prepared, my Six heart pines for that safety net, but I couldn’t.